strapi/documentation/docs/developer-docs/latest/development/backend-customization/services.md

 ## Implementation

 Services can be [generated or added manually](#adding-a-new-service).
-Strapi provides a `createCoreService` factory function that automatically generates core controllers and allows building custom ones or [extend or replace the generated services](#extending-core-services).
+Strapi provides a `createCoreService` factory function that automatically generates core services and allows building custom ones or [extend or replace the generated services](#extending-core-services).

 ### Adding a new service